ARM-software/psa-api/doc/crypto/api/keys/types.rst

 The |API| supports Module Lattice-based Key Encapsulation as defined in :cite:`FIPS203`.

-.. macro:: PSA_KEY_TYPE_MLKEM_KEY_PAIR
+.. macro:: PSA_KEY_TYPE_ML_KEM_KEY_PAIR
-    :definition: ((psa_key_type_t)0xy001)
+    :definition: ((psa_key_type_t)0x7004)

     .. summary::
-        MLKEM key pair: contains both the decapsulation and encapsulation keys.
+        ML-KEM key pair: contains both the decapsulation and encapsulation keys.

-        PSA Crypto treats decapsulation keys as private keys and encapsulation keys as public keys.
+    The |API| treats decapsulation keys as private keys and encapsulation keys as public keys.

-        The size of an ML-KEM key is specified by the numeric part of the parameter set identifier defined in FIPS 203.
+    The key attribute size of an ML-KEM key is specified by the numeric part of the parameter set identifier defined in :CITE:`FIPS203`.

-        The parameter sets refer to the key strength, the actual size of the key
+    The parameter set identifiers refer to the key strength, and not to the actual size of the key, the key and ciphertext sizes are given in the following table.

     .. list-table:: Sizes (in bytes) of keys and cipher texts for ML-KEM
        :header-rows: 1

-           * - Size
+       * - Key Attribute Size
          - Parameter Set
          - Encapsulation key
          - Decapsulation key
          - Ciphertext

        * - 512
          - ML-KEM-512
          - 800
          - 1632
          - 768

        * - 768
          - ML-KEM-768
          - 1184
          - 2400
          - 1088

        * - 1024
          - ML-KEM-1024
          - 1568
          - 3168
          - 1568

     In all cases the shared secret produced is 32-bytes, 256-bits long.
     The shared secret can be used directly or passed to a PRF to derive further keys.

     .. subsection:: Compatible algorithms

-        | `PSA_ALG_MLKEM`
+        | `PSA_ALG_ML_KEM`

-.. macro:: PSA_KEY_TYPE_ML_KEM _PUBLIC_KEY
+.. macro:: PSA_KEY_TYPE_ML_KEM_PUBLIC_KEY
-    :definition: ((psa_key_type_t)0x4001)
+    :definition: ((psa_key_type_t)0x4004)

     .. summary::
         ML-KEM public key.